 Don’t Stop with the Elementary Principles of Christ

-The last three verses of chapter 5 should remind us that we should not remain spiritual babies, but through practice—the doing of God’s Word—grow as believers.
-Here in the first three verses of chapter 6, we are told to build on the foundational truths of Scripture.
+The last three verses of chapter 5 reminded us that we should not remain spiritual babies, but through practice—the doing of God’s Word—grow as believers.
+In the first three verses of chapter 6, we are told to build on the foundational truths of Scripture.
 Hebrews 6.1-3:

-1 Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God, 2 of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.
-3 And this we will do if God permits.
+1 Therefore let us leave the elementary doctrine of Christ and go on to maturity, not laying again a foundation of repentance from dead works and of faith toward God, 2 and of instruction about washings, the laying on of hands, the resurrection of the dead, and eternal judgment.
+3 And this we will do if God permits (ESV).

 Coming Up: